SmokyFurby/CICD_practice/README.md

 # CI/CD exercise

-This repo was bulit by following the tutorial on https://circleci.com/blog/setting-up-continuous-integration-with-github/#c-consent-modal.
+This repo follows the tutorial on https://circleci.com/blog/setting-up-continuous-integration-with-github/#c-consent-modal.
+It involves buildng a very simple web app that uses Flask, then setting up the config file for setting up CI/CD on CircleCI